-If you are thinking about correcting your hair color with toner, you have to choose the right volume developer to mix with the toner according to your desired results.
+If you are thinking about correcting your hair color with toner, you need the right developer volume for your goal.

 Why Do You Need To Use Developer With Toner?